ErpNetDocs/tech/modules/applications/rental/index.md

 # Rental

-The **Rental** section is designed to oversee and control the leasing process of all ERP.net rental assets.
+The **Rental** section is designed to oversee and control the leasing process of all owned and rented assets.

 Located in the **Applications** module, it is divided into various panels, each serving a specific function to ensure effective management of documents, assets, and transactions.